Brief Bio

 He spent seven years working for systematic hedge fund AHL, where he was lucky enough – again – to work with some of the most talented and genuinely nice people working in the financial industry.
 He was less lucky in his timing: his employment spanned the financial crisis of 2007-2009, and the European sovereign debt crisis of 2010.
 Despite this Robert managed to build a systematic fundamental global macro trading system.
 He was then put in charge of the entire fixed income portfolio, after which there was the US government debt downgrade of 2011, and the “taper tantrum” of 2013.
 Correlation or Causation?
 You be the judge.

-Robert left AHL in 2013 to spend more time: with his family, investing his own money, cycling, writing, and independently pursuing his research interests.
+Robert left AHL in 2013 to spend more time: with his family, investing his own money, attempting to live a bit longer (via running, cycling, sailing), writing, and independently pursuing his research interests.

 For a sufficiently handsome reward Robert is available for consulting projects.
-But as an unmitigated narcissist he will happily show up at your conference or event and talk nonsense for free.
+For more modest rewards he will write something for your website, blog, or publication.
+But as an unmitigated narcissist he will happily show up at your conference or event and talk nonsense for free*.

 Formal Bio of intermediate length